A Secure 8%

 Inside you’ll find the ticker symbol, my buy-up-to price and in-depth backstory on each of my three favorite CEFs, including:

-- The brainchild of the one of the top fund managers on the planet that pays 10.1% and sells at a 7% discount to NAV.
+- The brainchild of the one of the top fund managers on the planet that pays 8.7%.

-- A 9.9% payer trading at a 10% discount with heaving insider buying over the last 12 months.
+- And an 8.9% payer with heavy insider buying over the last 12 months.